Paris Fashion for Moms: How to Dress Like a Parisienne While Chasing Toddlers

 Dressing for the Neighborhood

 Different arrondissements have slightly different vibes, and knowing this helps you pack smarter.
+(Geneviève drew me a literal map the first time I asked.
+I still have it.)

 The Marais (3rd and 4th) - Trendy and artistic.
 Think relaxed tailoring, statement earrings, and a pop of color.
 A linen blazer over a simple tee works perfectly here.
+Take Metro line 1 to Saint-Paul, not line 11.
+Trust me on this.

 Saint-Germain-des-Pres (6th) - Classic and intellectual.
 Lean into your most polished basics.
 A silk scarf, loafers, and a structured bag say everything.
+Le Bon Marche is the move when you want to actually shop here.
+Take line 12 to Sevres-Babylone.

 Montmartre (18th) - Bohemian and relaxed.
 Flowing midi skirts, espadrilles, and a straw tote fit right in as you wander the hilltop streets.